monal-im/monal-im.org/content/post/00005-Push on iOS.md

 I also talked about that topic in my talk "_Modern XMPP - A story based on Monal_" linked [on the About page over here](/about).
 For convenience I'd like to summarize some parts of that wiki entry in this blog-post, too.

+**UPDATE:** This post describes the way Monal implements push as well as the pitfalls of implementing it in another way.
+I tried to make this clearer in the text now.

 # Push on iOS
 On iOS there are several push modes having different properties.
 All modes, except VoiIP pushes, have in common, that they only provide 30 seconds of background time.
 - **VoIP pushes:** MUST always make the device ring via Apple's CallKit framework.
 You can't use these pushes to silently retrieve messages or other XMPP stanzas in the background.